 Do I have to fast to do keto?

-Can I eat carbs during my eating window?
+Can I eat carbs during my keto eating window?

 Summary

-- Keto and intermittent fasting both help your body burn fat.
+- Keto and intermittent fasting both lower insulin and support fat burning.

-- Keto makes fasting easier by reducing hunger.
+- Keto makes fasting easier by keeping you full and reducing hunger.

 - Start slow, listen to your body, and don't overdo it.

-- Always check with your doctor if you have health concerns.
+- Always check with your doctor if you take medication or have health concerns.